 For example, the tracking of effort has thus far enabled our team to be confident in their role and assists management in identifying instances where there is a potential for profit bleed and to quickly stem that flow.

 The next internal process revolves around risk and the need to identify the potential for risk.
 When a practice moves to value pricing, the onus on delivering the agreed scope is entirely on the practice.
 Risk to an engagement includes issues like client reliability, response time, and commitment – each of which can affect service delivery and engagement profitability.

 The measure of risk is understood as Contingency.
 Think of it this way, Contingency is a buffer of time on items of scope fulfilled by certain team members.
 Unused contingency is a direct injection of profit to a practice’s bottom line.

 The tracking of effort enables management to monitor when effort pushes into contingency.
 This is acceptable, however not necessarily desirable.

 Individual and Team Capacity Monitoring

-An understanding of the allowed for effort in a client engagement means that capacity can be managed.
+An understanding of the allowed effort in a client engagement means that capacity can be managed.
 Capacity Management uses the concept of a full time equivalent (FTE).
-Capacity Management is about both the individual and the team.
+Essentially, Capacity Management is about both the individual and the team.

 Each team member has capacity measured as a partial or full FTE.
 Being able to associate an engagement back to budgeted effort means that the team members assigned to that client have their personal FTE availability reduced.
 The available FTE of each team member contributes to the total practice FTE capacity.
 Tracking the available capacity of a team member enables monitoring of their ability to take on additional work.
 Monitoring the FTE of the practice as a whole means that the critical point for engaging a new team member can be identified.
 What can be measured can be managed.

-Development of Performance Review Systems: Practice, Price and Team
+Performance Review Systems: Practice, Price and Team